The great arch craze: Neo-Mediterranean tract homes in the Tri-Valley

-A neighborhood-by-neighborhood tour of Neo-Mediterranean arches in the Tri-Valley
+A neighborhood tour of arches in the Tri-Valley

 Livermore: the arch capital of the Tri-Valley

-By the late 1960s, Livermore had fully embraced the Neo-Mediterranean trend.
+By the late 1960s, Livermore had fully embraced the trend.
 Builders like H.C.
-Elliott, Sunset Homes, Hofmann, and Duc & Elliot made arches a defining element of their developments:
+Elliott, Sunset Homes, Hofmann, and Duc & Elliot made the arch less of an accent and more of an architectural requirement:

 Three adjacent Neo‑Mediterranean arches on a Carlton Square model home built by H. C. Elliott in Livermore, 1967